Where to go on holiday in July

-For families, we recommend the Sani Resort on a spectacular stretch of beach on mainland Greece.
-The island of Crete has many charming houses to rent and some first-class hotels including the contemporary Daios Cove.
-In Turkey you can stay at one of these amazing boutique hotels, or explore the coast on a gulet cruise.
+For families, we recommend the Sani Resort on a spectacular stretch of protected beach on mainland Greece.
+The island of Crete has many charming houses to rent and some first-class hotels including the contemporary-styled Daios Cove.
+In Turkey you can stay at one of these attractive boutique hotels, or explore the unspoilt coast on a gulet cruise.

 See our selection of the best Mediterranean holidays, and more holiday ideas in Spain.
 We also list some cheap holidays in July, but you’ll usually need to travel before the start of the school holidays.

 Family holiday ideas in July

 For a great value family holiday in July, rent a self-catering apartment in a car-free holiday village in France.
 These villages come complete with aqua parks and slides, golf, tennis, farms and free kids clubs – so they work well whatever age your children.
-Belle Dune in Normandy is just an hour’s drive from Calais, with resorts across France and Spain.
+Belle Dune in Normandy is just an hour’s drive from Calais, though there are resorts across France and Spain.

 The Italian Lakes offer a picturesque setting for family holidays in July, with charming hotels, great beaches and lots of opportunities for boat trips and activities.

 The coastline of Northern Spain is perfect for families in July.
-It offers lovely uncrowded beautiful beaches, green countryside, excellent food and wine, mountains and historic villages – but unlike southern Spain, it has a short season.
+It offers beautiful beaches, green countryside, excellent food and wine, mountains and historic villages – but unlike southern Spain, it doesn’t attract crowds of package tourists.
 Fly or take the overnight ferry, staying in a self-catering cottage or traditional small hotel.
 Alternatively, explore the region on a good-value self-drive holiday.

 In Britain we particularly like Sands Resort in North Cornwall, which has a great programme for children.